rob-blackbourn/bareClient/README.md

 # bareClient

-A simple asyncio http client.
+A simple asyncio http client supporting HTTP versions 1.0, 1.1 and 2.

 The docs are [here](https://rob-blackbourn.github.io/bareClient/).